 - Do not attach anything to or lean anything against areas such as the dashboard, steering wheel pad or lower portion of the instrument panel.
-These items can become projectiles when SRS driver, front passenger and knee airbags deploy. - 1 Do not attach anything to areas such as the door, windshield glass, side door glass, front and rear pillars, roof side rail or assist grip. - 1 Do not hang coat hangers or other hard objects on the coat hooks.
+These items can become projectiles when SRS driver, front passenger and knee airbags deploy. - 1 Do not attach anything to areas such as the door, windshield glass, side door glass, front and rear pillars, roof side rail or assist grip. - Do not hang coat hangers or other hard objects on the coat hooks.
 All of these items could become projectiles and seriously injure or kill you, should the SRS curtain shield airbag deploy. - Vehicles without smart key system: Do not attach any heavy, sharp or hard objects such as keys or accessories to the key.
 The objects may restrict the SRS knee airbag inflation or be thrust into the driver's seat area by the force of the deploying airbag, thus causing a danger.

-- 1 If the vinyl cover is put on the area where the SRS knee airbag will deploy, be sure to remove it. - 1 Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - Do not strike or apply significant levels of force to the area of the SRS airbag components shown on P. 83.
+- 1 If the vinyl cover is put on the area where the SRS knee airbag will deploy, be sure to remove it. - 1 Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - Do not strike or apply significant levels of force to the area of the SRS airbag components shown on P. 86.
 Doing so can cause the SRS airbags to malfunction. - 1 Do not touch any of the component parts immediately after the SRS airbags have deployed (inflated) as they may be hot. - 1 If breathing becomes difficult after the SRS airbag has deployed, open a door or window to allow fresh air in, or leave the vehicle if it is safe to do so.
-Wash off any residue as soon as possible to prevent skin irritation. - 1 If the areas where the SRS airbags are stored, such as the steering wheel pad and front and rear pillar garnish, are damaged or cracked, have them replaced by your Toyota dealer.
+Wash off any residue as soon as possible to prevent skin irritation. - 1 If the areas where the SRS airbags are stored, such as the steering wheel pad and front and rear pillar garnish, are damaged or cracked, have them replaced by your Toyota dealer. - 1 Do not place anything, such as a cushion, on the front passenger's seat.
+Doing so will disperse the passenger's weight, which prevents the sensor from detecting the passenger's weight properly.
+As a result, the SRS front passenger airbag may not deploy in the event of a collision.